johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 7. There is a delightfully helpful subreddit called "ELI5" which stands for something like "explain it like I'm 5" where users post conceptually challenging questions and other users attempt to provide explanations in simple, jargon-free, terms that presumably a 5 year-old could understand.
 Using this as a model, explain the _finite model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.

-**EL15**
+**EL15** (I will come back to this and revise!)

 The finite model property means that if you want to prove something in a game or puzzle, you don't have to use too many toys or blocks, just a few of them will be enough.
 This makes it easier to solve the game or puzzle and saves time.

-Suppose you have a game with two toy animals, a cat and a dog.
+Imagine you have a game with two toy animals, a cat and a dog.
 The rules of the game are that the cat is always hungry, and the dog is always friendly.
 You want to prove that if the cat is hungry, then the dog is not hungry.

 One way to prove this would be to use all the possible combinations of hunger and friendliness for the cat and the dog, which would require an infinite number of possibilities.
 Infinite is the biggest number ever that never ends!
 It goes on forever!
 But because the game has the finite model proper